-DoD bases across the United States procure standard BOS services such as waste disposal, custodial, and grounds maintenance, just to name a few.
-While the nature of the service is essentially the same, there is significant variation in the prices paid (total and perunit) across bases.
-Moreover, it is unclear how the prices paid by military bases compare to their neighboring cities.
-Indeed, the literature to our knowledge is silent on the base-city comparison.
+While the nature of solid waste disposal services is essentially the same, there is significant variation in the prices paid (total and per unit) across Air Force bases.
+Moreover, it is unclear how the prices paid by military bases compare to those paid by the bases' neighboring cities.
+Indeed, the literature, to our knowledge, is silent on the base-city comparison.
 In principle, we would expect military bases to pay similar prices for standard services because they are non-profit government entities.
-But, base prices could exceed those of their neighboring cities if the DoD imposes a disproportionate regulatory burden on private vendors.
+Base prices, however, could exceed those of their neighboring cities if the DoD imposes a disproportionate regulatory burden on private vendors.
 In that case, we can view the city prices as a floor for comparison.

-Recognizing that many agencies within the federal government purchase similar products and services, the Office of Management and Budget (OMB), in particular the Office of Federal Procurement Policy, has promulgated category management and strategic sourcing implementation memorandums and guides (OMB, 2012; OMB, 2014; OMB, 2015).
+Recognizing that many agencies within the federal government purchase similar products and services, the Office of Management and Budget (OMB), in particular the Office of Federal Procurement Policy (OFPP), has promulgated category management and strategic sourcing implementation memorandums and guides (OMB, 2012; OMB, 2014; OMB, 2015).
 The main goals of category management are to achieve price, process, and demand savings by leveraging volume of spend (buying as one), reducing the number of contracts written (as well as the number of contracting offices writing contracts for similar products and services), and implementing internal controls to shape consumption.
 Strategic sourcing is one tool category managers can use to implement acquisition solutions within their categories.

 Category management and strategic sourcing require extensive market research-a much more comprehensive examination and understanding of the markets for common products and services than the federal government has ever performed in the past.
 Category management teams compare historical government trends in spend, use, and consumption to historical commercial and near-peer trends.
-To better support such category management goals within the DoD, we study the prices paid for waste disposal services across AF bases, especially compared to prices paid for similar services by local cities.
+To better support such category management goals within the DoD, we study the prices paid for waste disposal services across Air Force (AF) bases, especially compared to prices paid for similar services by local cities.